My new cookbook Big Vegan Flavor is now available!

 Instructions

-• Use a knife to mince the peanuts.
+• Use a knife to finely chop the peanuts.
 Add the peanuts to the chile peppers and toss to combine.
 Add a few dashes of soy sauce, a few cracks of black pepper, and toss again.
 Season to taste with salt as needed.

 Notes